Site logo

 E07070Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (21), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed Martyria, an Alexandrian, from a stomach disease at their shrine at Menouthis (near Alexandria, Lower Egypt).
 Written in Greek in Alexandria, 610/615.

-E07094Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (22), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed a young man of Alexandria, Sarapammon, from a leg disease at their shrine at Menouthis (near Alexandria, Lower Egypt).
+E07094Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (22), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed a young man of Alexandria, Sarapammon, from a disease of the leg at their shrine at Menouthis (near Alexandria, Lower Egypt).
 Written in Greek in Alexandria, 610/615.

-E07096Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (23), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed Gennadios, an Alexandrian, from a head disease at their shrine at Menouthis (near Alexandria, Lower Egypt).
+E07096Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (23), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed Gennadios, an Alexandrian, from a disease of the head at their shrine at Menouthis (near Alexandria, Lower Egypt).
 Written in Greek in Alexandria, 610/615.

 E07099Sophronius of Jerusalem, in his Miracles of the Saints Cyrus and John (24), recounts how *Kyros and Ioannes/Cyrus and John (physician and soldier, martyrs of Egypt, S00406) healed two women of Alexandria (one rich, one poor), both named after the martyr Iouliana (perhaps *Iouliana/Iouliana, the fellow martyr of Paulos of Ptolemais, S01535), respectively from a chest disease and blindness, at their shrine at Menouthis (near Alexandria, Lower Egypt).
 Written in Greek in Alexandria, 610/615.